Yahoo shares fall on worries of possible U.S. tax change on spinoffs

 "People are interpreting (the IRS change) as negative for Yahoo right off the bat," Victor Anthony, analyst at Axiom Capital.

-(Reporting by Yasmeen Abutaleb; Additional reporting by Kevin Drawbaugh and Peter Henderson; Editing by Leslie Adler; Steve Orlofsky and Anupama Dwivedi)
+(Reporting by Yasmeen Abutaleb; Additional reporting by Kevin Drawbaugh and Peter Henderson; Editing by Leslie Adler and Steve Orlofsky)